Carbon-Labs/whitepapers/avatar.md

 You are in complete control as to who can see this information.
 Much like filling out a traditional form on a website, but we make it much easier for you to decide what information you allow to be sent and to who.

+This also provides companies with more sanitised data; that is the information that they receive from you is going to be more accurate.
+You can update your information with ease at anytime.

 #### Personalised Anonymity
 > The connected world your way.